-

 Destination Management Planning

-The pandemic has created a unique opportunity to rethink the visitor sectors purpose, the principles by which we operate and how we measure success.
-QLDC has partnered with DQ and Lake Wanaka Tourism to develop a destination management plan for the district – Regenerative tourism by 2030.
-More information on the vision and key dates can be found at: https://www.queenstownnz.co.nz/regenerative-tourism-2030/
+The pandemic created a unique opportunity to rethink the purpose of the visitor sector, the principles we operate under, and how we measure success.
+QLDC partnered with Destination Queenstown and Lake Wānaka Tourism to develop a Destination Management Plan for the district – Regenerative tourism by 2030.
+More information on this plan can be found at: www.regenerativetourism.co.nz

 Tourism Marketing Organisations